-Table 4.7 Certified Conc entrations for SRM 3246: Ginkgo biloba (Leave s) † Class of Analyte Analyte Mass Fraction (mg/g or ng/g Flavonoids/Ginkgolide B Quercetin $2.69 \pm 0.31$ (mass fractions in mg/g) Kaempferol $3.02 \pm 0.41$ Isorhamnetin $0.517 \hspace{0.2cm} \pm \hspace{0.2cm} 0.099$ Total Aglycones $6.22 \pm 0.77$ Selected Terpenes Ginkgolide A $0.57$ $\pm$ $0.28$ (mass fractions in mg/g) Ginkgolide B $0.470 \hspace{0.2cm} \pm \hspace{0.2cm} 0.090$ Ginkgolide C $0.59$ $\pm$ $0.22$ Ginkgolide J $0.18$ $\pm$ $0.10$ Biloabalide $1.52$ $\pm$ 0.40 Total Terpene Lactones $3.3 \pm 1.1$ Selected Toxic Elements Cadmium $20.8 \pm 1.0$ (mass fractions in ng/g) Lead $995 \pm 30$ Mercury $23.08 \hspace{0.2cm} \pm \hspace{0.2cm} 0.17$
+Table 4.7 Certified Concentrations for SRM 3246: Ginkgo biloba (Leaves) [†]

+Class of Analyte Analyte Mass Fraction on (m g/g or ng/g)

+Flavonoids/Ginkgolide B Quercetin 2.69 \pm 0.31

+(mass fractions in mg/g) Kaempferol 3.02 \pm 0.41

+Isorhamnetin 0.517 ± 0.099

+Total Aglycones 6.22 ± 0.77

+Selected Terpenes Ginkgolide A 0.57 ± 0.28

+(mass fractions in mg/g) Ginkgolide B 0.470 ± 0.090

+Ginkgolide C 0.59 ± 0.22

+Ginkgolide J 0.18 ± 0.10

+Biloabalide 1.52 ± 0.40

+Total Terpene Lactones 3.3 ± 1.1

+Selected Toxic Elements Cadmium 20.8 ± 1.0

+(mass fractions in ng/g) Lead 995 ± 30

+Mercury 23.08 ± 0.17

-The primary purpose of this Standard Reference Material is to validate analytical methods for determining flavonoids, terpene lactones, and toxic elements in Ginkgo biloba or other materials with a similar matrix.
+[†] The primary purpose of this Standard Reference Material is to validate analytical methods for determining flavonoids, terpene lactones, and toxic elements in Ginkgo biloba or other materials with a similar matrix.
 Values are from the official Certificate of Analysis available at www.nist.gov.

 Constant and proportional determinate errors have distinctly different sources, which we can define in terms of the relationship between the signal and the moles or concentration of analyte (equation 4.4 and equation 4.5).
-An invalid method blank, $S{mb}$ , is a constant determinate error as it adds or subtracts the same value to the signal.
-A poorly calibrated method, which yields an invalid sensitivity for the analyte, $k_A$ , results in a proportional determinate error.
+An invalid method blank, $S{\rm mb}$, is a constant determinate error as it adds or subtracts a constant value to the signal.
+A poorly calibrated method, which yields an invalid sensitivity for the analyte, k_A , will result in a proportional determinate error.

-4B.2 Errors That Affect Precision
+4B.2 Errors Affecting Precision

-As we saw in Section 4A.2, precision is a measure of the spread of individual measurements or results about a central value, which we express as a range, a standard deviation, or a variance.
-Here we draw a distinction between two types of precision: repeatability and reproducibility.
-REPEATABILITY is the precision when a single analyst completes an analysis in a single session using the same solutions, equipment, and instrumentation.
-REPRODUC-IBILITY, on the other hand, is the precision under any other set of conditions, including between analysts or between laboratory sessions for a single analyst.
+Precision is a measure of the spread of individual measurements or results about a central value, which we express as a range, a standard deviation, or a variance.
+We make a distinction between two types of precision: repeatability and reproducibility.
+Repeatability is the precision when a single analyst completes the analysis in a single session using the same solutions, equipment, and instrumentation.
+Reproducibility, on the other hand, is the precision under any other set of conditions, including between analysts, or between laboratory sessions for a single analyst.
 Since reproducibility includes additional sources of variability, the reproducibility of an analysis cannot be better than its repeatability.

-Errors that affect precision are indeterminate and are characterized by random variations in their magnitude and their direction.
-Because they are random, positive and negative INDETERMINATE ERRORS tend to cancel, provided that we make a sufficient number of measurements.
-In such situ-
+Errors affecting precision are indeterminate and are characterized by random variations in their magnitude and their direction.
+Because they are random, positive and negative INDETERMINATE ERRORS tend to cancel, provided that enough measurements are made.
+In such situations the mean or median is largely unaffected by the precision of the analysis.